art-e-fact/isaaclab-so101/README.md

 `so101_leader` emits a (6,) absolute joint vector for `so101_abs_joint`.
 Also works with Arena's `record_demos.py` when the env wires `--teleop_device so101_leader`.

+## Acknowledgments

+We used the SO-101 USD model from the [Sim-to-Real-SO-101-Workshop](https://docs.nvidia.com/learning/physical-ai/sim-to-real-so-101/latest/index.html).